earnn04/Competitive-Data-Role-Predictor/README.md

 **Hypotheses/Test Statistic & Significance Level:**
 - **Null Hypothesis:** Our model is fair: the accuracy is roughly the same for both winning and losing players.
-- **Alternative Hypothesis:** The model is unfair: it's accuracy for players on the winning team is significantly higher than its accuracy for players on the losing team.
+- **Alternative Hypothesis:** The model is unfair: its accuracy for players on the winning team is significantly higher than its accuracy for players on the losing team.

-- **Test Statistic:** Difference in Accuracy (Accuracy of Winnters - Accuracy of Losers)
+- **Test Statistic:** Difference in Accuracy (Accuracy of Winners - Accuracy of Losers)
 - **Significance Level:** 0.05

 **Results:**